-Requirement Required Content A reading of the physical line speed provided by the residential gateway: e.g. modem or router.
-Optic Network Terminal (for fiber to the home), or fixed wireless subscriber module.
-Acceptable speed test forms (will A reading of the speed test available from within the residential gateway web interface. accept any of A reading of the speed test found on the service provider's web page. these) A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway (e.g. modem or router), using Ookla, M-Lab, Cloudflare, Netflix, or the speed test embedded in the Broadband Navigator tech portal.
-For more accurate results and to increase the likelihood of acceptance, MBI recommends performing a speed test using an ethernet cable as opposed to WiFi.
-Three tests must be conducted on three different days; the days do not have to be consecutive.
-Speed test The test results must display the time and date of each speed test conducted. measurement The test results must include the download and upload speed results. requirements (must include all) • The median of the three tests (i.e., the second highest (or second lowest) speed) is used to trigger a speed-based (S) challenge, for either upload or download speeds. • The provider-assigned internet protocol (IP) address, either version 4 or version 6 , identifying the residential gateway conducting the test.
-The name and street address of the customer conducting the speed test.
-Additional information A certification of the speed tier the customer subscribes to (e.g. a copy of the customer's last invoice). requirements (must include all) A consent that grants the non-profit organization or local unit of government submitting the challenge on behalf of an individual (the Challenger), MBI, any contractors supporting the challenge process, and the service provider being challenged access to the information provided in the challenge.
+Requirement Required Content • A reading of the physical line speed provided by the residential gateway: e.g. modem or router. • Optic Network Terminal (for fiber to the home), or fixed wireless subscriber module.
+Acceptable speed test forms (will • A reading of the speed test available from within the residential gateway web interface. accept any of • A reading of the speed test found on the service provider's web page. these) • A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway (e.g. modem or router), using Ookla, M-Lab, Cloudflare, Netflix, or the speed test embedded in the Broadband Navigator tech portal.
+For more accurate results and to increase the likelihood of acceptance, MBI recommends performing a speed test using an ethernet cable as opposed to WiFi. • Three tests must be conducted on three different days; the days do not have to be consecutive.
+Speed test • The test results must display the time and date of each speed test conducted. measurement • The test results must include the download and upload speed results. requirements (must include all) • The median of the three tests (i.e., the second highest (or second lowest) speed) is used to trigger a speed-based (S) challenge, for either upload or download speeds. • The provider-assigned internet protocol (IP) address, either version 4 or version 6 12 , identifying the residential gateway conducting the test. • The name and street address of the customer conducting the speed test.
+Additional information • A certification of the speed tier the customer subscribes to (e.g. a copy of the customer's last invoice). requirements (must include all) • A consent that grants the non-profit organization or local unit of government submitting the challenge on behalf of an individual (the Challenger), MBI, any contractors supporting the challenge process, and the service provider being challenged access to the information provided in the challenge.

-$^{\rm 12}$ Please refer to Appendix B: Glossary for the definition of Version 4 and Version 6.
+$^{^{\}rm 12}$ Please refer to Appendix B: Glossary for the definition of Version 4 and Version 6.

-Speed tests may be conducted by subscribers, but speed test challenges must be gathered and submitted by units of local government, Tribal government, nonprofit organizations, or an internet service provider.
+• Speed tests may be conducted by subscribers, but speed test challenges must be gathered and submitted by units of local government, Tribal government, nonprofit organizations, or an internet service provider.
 Additionally, the public may conduct a speed test within the challenge portal and submit to MBI's contracted partner and nonprofit for evidence review and determination.
-Submission requirements • Subscribers submitting a speed test must indicate the speed tier they are subscribing to. requirements Note: If a particular service offering does not meet the advertised speed threshold, but is not the only service offering at that location, the eligibility status of the location may not change.
+Submission requirements • Subscribers submitting a speed test must indicate the speed tier they are subscribing to.
+Note: If a particular service offering does not meet the advertised speed threshold, but is not the only service offering at that location, the eligibility status of the location may not change.
 For example, if a location is served by 100/20 Mbps licensed fixed wireless and 500/300 Mbps fiber, conducting a speed test on the fixed wireless network that shows a median speed of 70/10 Mbps does not change the status of the location from served to underserved because of the availability of 500/300 Mbps fiber.
-A Note for Reviewers If a registered challenger submits external speed test evidence (i.e. not the embedded speed test data), reviewers should note that "Median Speeds" (found next to the Challenger Name in the Evidence Review dashboard) are actually the Challenger's attested "Plan Download" and "Plan Upload Speeds."
-Reviewers should calculate Median Speeds based off of the speed test evidence submitted.
+A Note for Reviewers A Note for Reviewers attested "Plan Download" and "Plan Upload Speeds."
+Reviewers should calcula Speeds based off of the speed test evidence submitted.